WuerthPhoenix/tornado/src/common/api/doc/README.md

 - __created_ts__: the Event creation timestamp in nanoseconds;
 - __payload__: a Map<String, String> with event specific data.

+All fields are mandatory.
+The payload is required but it can be empty.

 Example of an Event in JSON format:
 ```json
 {